chadsansing/airlock-campaign/gm-resources/session-planning/session-6.md

 ## Next time on Adjudication Space...

 The PCs return to Cantor with new information or investigate Petra further.
+The Systems Cell escorts them to an artic base on Attis to debrief.